joseuribeh98/YardSale/README.md

 ## Features

-- **Basic Web Layout**: The project provides a simple, effective user interface designed using HTML and CSS.
-It includes key layout elements such as a navigation bar, main content area, and a footer.
+- **Basic Web Layout**: The project provides a simple, effective user interface for a shop designed using HTML and CSS.
+It includes key layout elements such as a navigation bar, main content area with a list of products using CSS grid and rendered using a fake API.

-- **JavaScript Functionality**: Several interactive components have been added to the main view using JavaScript.
+- **JavaScript Functionality**: Product cards and product details have been added to the main view using JavaScript.
 These demonstrate basic JavaScript functionalities like event handling, DOM manipulation, and data manipulation.

 - **Code Structure and Readability**: The project's codebase is well-structured and readable, in line with best practices taught during the course.
 This makes it a great learning resource for beginners.